meilisearch/meilisearch-rails/README.md

 #### Indexing & deletion

-You can manually index a record by using the `index!` instance method and remove it by using the `remove_from_index!` instance method
+You can manually index a record by using the `index!` instance method and remove it by using the `remove_from_index!` instance method.

 ```ruby
 book = Book.create!(title: 'The Little Prince', author: 'Antoine de Saint-Exupéry')